 A Picture Book that is a Wild Ride

 Let’s rewind to early 2012.
 I was five months pregnant, navigating life in Vancouver between muddy snowbanks, prenatal yoga, movie torrents, and ambitious home-cooked meals.
-Despite the obvious curve of my belly, I was still trying to land a job—which proved challenging, especially when I mentioned I was due in May.
+Despite the obvious curve of my belly, I was still trying to land a job.

 Book: Night Sky Wheel Ride